What is a calm down corner? How does it compare to a timeout chair? Find out the difference plus what’s in ours!

-I’m most certainly in the thick of it as far as toddlerhood goes.
+I’m in the thick of it as far as parenting toddlers goes.
 My daughter is just shy of three-and-a-half; my son had his second birthday in June.

 What I find so incredibly funny about having kids is how quickly you forget.
 The calm down corner served its purpose for a while in our family, my daughter seemed to need it less and poof!
 It was forgotten.

-My son has been more defiant lately.
+My son is struggling with self-regulation.
 Sibling rivalry seems to be at an all-time high in our household.
 Also, my two-year-old has had a few tantrums and my daughter’s will is definitely proving to be strong.
 So, I knew it was time to set up a new and improved one in our new home.

-Also and most importantly, the parent can join the child in the calm down corner.
+The most important of these is that the parent can join the child in the calm down corner.